rafaski/currency_converter_api/README.md

 ## Setup with Docker
 1. Make sure you have `docker` installed.
-2. Update the `.env` file as needed.
-You might want to request trial API key from `https://www.fastforex.io/`
+2. To run the API you will need an API key from `https://www.fastforex.io/`
+3. Create your `.env` file from `.env.dist` template and add your forex API key.
-3. Build docker image: `docker build -t currency_converter_api .`
+4. Build docker image: `docker build -t currency_converter_api .`
-4. Run docker image and map ports if necessary: `docker run -p 80:80 currency_converter_api`
+5. Run docker image and map ports if necessary: `docker run -p 80:80 currency_converter_api`

 ## Setup
-1. Go to `currency_converter_api/main.py` and uncomment the `import uvicorn` at line 1 and the uvicorn server startup lines (they're at the end of the file).
-2. Update the `.env` file as needed.
-You might want to request trial API key from `https://www.fastforex.io/`
+1. To run the API you will need an API key from `https://www.fastforex.io/`
+2. Create your `.env` file from `.env.dist` template and add your forex API key.
-3. Create a virtual environment in `currency_converter_api` folder and install dependencies.
+3. Install virtual environment and dependencies from `requirements.txt`.
-- Install virtual environment:
-`python3 -m venv venv`
-- Activate venv, on Windows, run:
-`venv\Scripts\activate.bat`
-- On Unix or macOS, run:
-`source venv/bin/activate`
-- Install dependencies:
-`pip install -r requirements.txt`
 4. Install and start the Redis server if necessary.
-5. Run the app from `main.py` file to start the uvicorn server.
-Change host and port if necessary.
+5. Run the app from terminal with `uvicorn currency_converter_api:app --reload`.
 6. Go to `/docs` endpoint to test the app and make HTTP requests.

 ## Database
-Both SQL and No-SQL databases were used for this project.
-To limit the number of API calls on external forex API, we store most of the user request recall results in the in-cache redis database with expiration set to 1h if required.
-All user info is stored within the sqlite database, which consists of user email, chosen subscription plan, individual API key, amount of credits to make API calls etc.
+All user info is stored within the sqlite database, which consists of user email, chosen subscription plan, individual API key and amount of credits to make API calls etc.

 ## Endpoints
 user related: